aboutcode-org/scancode-toolkit/docs/source/index.rst

 --------------------

-Reference documents provide reference pages for technical reference information about scancode-toolkit, how it works or supported features.
+Reference documents provide reference pages for technical reference information about ScanCode Toolkit, including how it works and supported features.

 .. toctree::
    :maxdepth: 2